MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

         --export=bar

     You can then reference this file in the command line using the ``-Wl,@exports.txt`` option.

 If your module consists of multiple C files, make sure to append all the object files to the command line.
 The resulting file, ``my_app.wasm``, will be a linked Wasm module consisting of all content from the object files (functions, globals, constants).
-This module can now be bound to a :ref:`Java @WasmModule <managedc.bind.module>`.
+This Wasm module can now be :ref:`bound to a Java class <managedc.bind.module>`.
+See also :ref:`managedc.link.command_line_options` for more details and alternatives.

 .. _managedc.link.command_line_options: